codefoster/codefoster.com/source/_drafts/Using-Promises.md

 The c, e, and p are parameters that are themselves functions.
 Within the function body, then, I can actually call c() when I want to complete the promise, call e() when I want to report an errant case, or call p() when I want to report progress.

-Study this method I wrote that makes sure a file exists and if it doesn&rsquo;t then it creates it&hellip;
+Study this method I wrote that makes sure a file exists and if it doesn&rsquo;t then it creates it...;

 <pre class="brush: js;">
 function assureFileAsync() {
     return new WinJS.Promise(function (c, e, p) {
-        if (fileExists(&quot;applicationData.json&quot;))
+        if (fileExists("applicationData.json"))
             c();
         else
-            appdata.roamingFolder.createFileAsync(&quot;applicationData.json&quot;)
+            appdata.roamingFolder.createFileAsync("applicationData.json")
                 .then(function (file) {
                     return Windows.Storage.FileIO.writeTextAsync(
                         file, JSON.stringify(starterData)